Tristan84542/BrightHR/README.md

-Note: The test does not check UI issue.
-It is a E2E check
+Note: It is an E2E test and all UI are correct